The Avenues, Kingston upon Hull: History

 The Avenues were constructed on a green field site known as Newland Tofts from the latter part of the 19th century onwards.
 (Note: The name Newlands arose from the land reclamation in the 12th century which formed 'new lands'.
 Tofts is from the Norse meaning the site of houses.)
 The boundaries were formed by: Newland Tofts Lane (Princes Avenue), and the parallel Derringham Dike to the east; Setting Dyke to the north; Spring Bank and Spring and Derringham Dikes to the south; and to the west a field boundary between Newland Tofts and Ewe lands and Chanter Lands which eventually became Chanterlands Avenue.
 To the south the area was limited by the new (1847) General Cemetery built on the northern side of Derringham Bank (Spring Bank West).

 The estate was formally opened in 1875 by the developer David Parkinson Garbutt; (Note: David Parkinson Garbutt, of Malborough House, Anlaby Road; married Mary Ann, daughter of successful fish trader, originally of Yarmouth.
 Garbutt's business interests included shipbuilding (business liquidated c.
 1883), shipowning, and building development – he also developed an estate in Romford, Essex, and the Newington Waterworks, Hull.
 A Wesleyan, and promoter of the temperance movement.
 Died 15 November 1917, aged 70.) it was built on the outskirts of Hull with recently opened facilities nearby: Pearson Park (opened 1860) on the east side of Princes Avenue, and Botanic Gardens railway station (up to 1881 known as Cemetery Gates) at the southern end of Princes Avenue.
 The site was laid out on a generous scale for the middle and prosperous classes; the largest street; Westbourne Avenue was 18 m wide.

 Early developments included houses by George Gilbert Scott the Younger, built 1877–79, which are now listed buildings.
 (Note: No. 109, Park Avenue was also a listed structure, de-listed in 2003.)
 The area was primarily residential, in 1888 the Hull School board opened the 'Industrial School for Girls', a residential corrective institution on Park Avenue.
 (Note: From 1920 used as a school for physically handicapped children; later an arts and craft college; used for civil defence during the Second World War; later used for teacher training.
 After 1986 the building was used as an adult education centre.)
-A small preparatory school Froebel House was established in 1906 on Marlborough Avenue; (Note: Inspired by the Froebel Institute in London (see Friedrich Fröbel); where one of the founders had been trained, as of 2013 the school is still in existence.) in the same year St Cuthberts church was constructed on Marlborough Avenue.
+A small preparatory school Froebel House was established in 1906 on Marlborough Avenue; (Note: Inspired by the Froebel Institute in London (see Friedrich Fröbel); where one of the founders had been trained, as of 2013 the school is still in existence.) in the same year St Cuthbert's Church was constructed on Marlborough Avenue.
 (Note: Destroyed during the Second World War a replacement was built in 1956.)

 In 1900 electric trams began to travel on Princes Avenue on a route that linked to the city centre by Spring Bank.